Jintiannn/openEuler/README.md

-# OpenEuler: Your Gateway to the Open-Source Community
+# OpenEuler: Your Gateway to the Open-Source Community.

+## Embark on our Journey.
+The primary website of openEuler is https://openeuler.org/.
+For engineers, the archive is available in https://www.openeuler.org/zh/download/archive/.